milvus-io/milvus-docs/site/en/userGuide/search-query-get/single-vector-search.md

 # Single-Vector Search

+Once you have inserted your data, the next step is to perform similarity searches on your collection in Milvus.

+Milvus allows you to conduct two types of searches, depending on the number of vector fields in your collection:

-After your data is inserted, the next step is to send a `search` request to search for vectors that are similar to your query vector.
-A single-vector search compares your query vector against the existing vectors in your collection to find the most similar entities, returning their IDs and the distances between them.
-This process can optionally return the vector values and metadata of the results.
+- **Single-vector search**: If your collection has only one vector field, use the [`search()`](https://milvus.io/api-reference/pymilvus/v2.4.x/MilvusClient/Vector/search.md) method to find the most similar entities.
+This method compares your query vector with the existing vectors in your collection and returns the IDs of the closest matches along with the distances between them.
+Optionally, it can also return the vector values and metadata of the results.
+- **Multi-vector search**: For collections with two or more vector fields, use the [`hybrid_search()`](https://milvus.io/api-reference/pymilvus/v2.4.x/ORM/Collection/hybrid_search.md) method.
+This method performs multiple Approximate Nearest Neighbor (ANN) search requests and combines the results to return the most relevant matches after reranking.

+This guide focuses on how to perform a single-vector search in Milvus.
+For details on multi-vector search, refer to [hybrid search](https://milvus.io/docs/multi-vector-search.md).

 ## Overview